PharmGKB/PharmCAT/docs/methods/Gene-Definition-Exceptions.md

 Note: the combination research flag is ignored when calling DPYD.

-#### Phased data
+#### Phased or effectively phased data

+Effectively phased data is unphased data that is homozygous at all positions or is heterozygous at a single a position.
+In this case, we can effectively predict the alleles on each chromosome.

-If phased data is provided in the VCF file, or if the data are homozygous at all positions, the `Named Allele Matcher` produces an output that lists all detected variants per allele.
+If phased or effectively phased data is provided in the VCF file, or if the data are homozygous at all positions, the `Named Allele Matcher` produces an output that lists all detected variants per allele.
 For example:
 `[c.498G>A + c.2582A>G]/[c.2846A>T + c.2933A>G]` .
 If no variants are found on an allele, the `Named Allele Matcher`
 returns `Reference` for that allele.